Serenade for Strings (Tchaikovsky)

 Tchaikovsky's Serenade for Strings in C major, Op.
 48, was composed in 1880.
-It was first performed October 30, 1881 in St. Petersburg at a Russian Musical Society concert conducted by Eduard Nápravník.
+It was first performed October 30, 1881, in St. Petersburg at a Russian Musical Society concert conducted by Eduard Nápravník.
+The Serenade was given a private performance at the Moscow Conservatory on 3 December 1880.
+Its first public performance was in St Petersburg on 30 October 1881 under Eduard Napravnik.

 Form

-Serenade for Strings has 4 movements:
+Serenade for Strings has four movements: